xvar/YCentrifuge-V1/README.md

-# YoulaAndroidCentrifugeV1
-First version of CentrifugeLibrary
+# First version of Centrifuge for Android